9/11 healthcare program plagued by inefficiency and looming red ink

 BRADENTON, Fla.
-(WFLA) The program set up to handle medical care for survivors of the 9/11 attacks is running out of money and many of the people who depend on the coverage are running out of patience.
+(WFLA) The program set up to handle medical care for survivors of the attacks on Sept.
+11, 2001, is running out of money and many of the people who depend on the coverage are running out of patience.

 Garrett Lindgren was leaving a Queens firehouse after serving an overtime shift when the attack we saw on television started to unfold in front of him.